We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

-First, see why making sure your front door opens out instead of in is one of the most important ways to protect your home from hurricane-force winds.
+First, make sure your front door opens out instead of in.
+This is one of the most important ways to protect your home from hurricane-force winds.

 For example, after the destructive Hurricane Andrew made landfall in South Florida in 1992, the Sunshine State set forth a new set of building codes that required stronger metal brackets to connect the roofing structure of a house to its walls.

 This measure, which isn’t even visible upon the completion of a house, has potentially saved the failure of many roofs on homes built since that have faced hurricane-force winds.